Musical argument

 A musical argument is a means of creating tension through the relation of expressive content and musical form:

-Experimental musics may use process or indeterminacy rather than argument.
+Experimental musical forms may use process or indeterminacy rather than argument.

 The musical argument may be characterized as the primary flow and current idea being presented in a piece:

 Thus one may hear of a musical argument being interrupted, extended, or repeated.